Help & Advice Articles, Videos and How-to-Guides

 Please note that you still need to ensure your room has the right damp proofing in place.
 For more info, please read our sections on:

-An outbuilding is an ideal option for being converted into the garden room you desire.
-This is a cost-effective method as it’s an available space and pre-existing structure just waiting to be transformed.
+You can convert an outbuilding into a garden room as a starting point.
+This is a cost-effective method, as it’s an available space and pre-existing structure just waiting to be transformed.

 Depending on the material, your outbuilding may be cold or prone to condensation or damp, so it’s important to fully appraise the structure before deciding how to insulate and damp proof your garden room.

 Some people opt to convert their garage into a garden room.
-This can be a great alternative if your garden is small and you don’t use your garage that often.
+This can be a great alternative if your garden is small or you don’t use your garage that often.

 Garage to garden room conversions are great for: